wubin28/wuzhenbens_playground/word_count_cpp/README.md

 Counts the occurrences of words in the given lines of text.
 The function processes each word (removes punctuation and converts to lowercase), then updates the word count.
 It outputs a progress message every 10,000 words processed and a completion message when finished.

 Side Effects:
-- Prints progress and completion messages to standard output
+- Prints progress and completion messages using threadSafeOutput function

 Input Parameters:
 - lines: const std::vector<std::string>&